Vacation Inspiration: Traveling to Myrtle Beach, South Carolina With Young Kids

-Instead of taking the family to the Jersey Shore, consider a trip to Myrtle Beach.
+Instead of taking the family to the Jersey Shore, consider a trip to Myrtle Beach

-Below are some of the top places to take your younger kiddos to in Myrtle Beach, as well as tips for where to eat, stay and even how to get through the 9-plus hour drive down.
-I will fully disclose, however, that my family did not check out every place on this list, in fact, we probably only barely scratched the surface.
-Our kids were more than happy to spend the majority of our days poolside, but I look forward to checking more of these places out next year!
+Full disclosure: my family did not visit every place on this list.
+In fact, we barely scratched the surface.
+Our kids were more than happy to spend the majority of our days poolside.
+However I look forward to checking out these places when we visit again next year.

-Tips for Getting Through the Drive
+Tips for Getting Through the Drive from Bucks

 Where to Stay

 You might find that when traveling with kids, choosing the right accommodations for your family can make or break a trip.
-For example, if you’re a family of four you might not want to go with a studio that will require everyone to sleep in the same room (we did this two years ago when we went to San Juan).
-Think about your family’s needs.
-Do you need a separate room for the baby?
-A full kitchen to make meals (which I highly recommend) or will you be eating out?
+For example, if you’re a family of four you might not want to go with a studio that will require everyone to sleep in the same room (we did this two years ago when we traveled to Puerto Rico).

 If your family is the camping type, check out Myrtle Beach State Park.
 This parks offers a mile of beach, cabins, campsites, a fishing pier, and picnic shelters.
+Camping in Myrtle Beach is a great way to enjoy the natural beauty of the coast, while staying close to all the local attractions.

 What to Do